Hariram-6674/Honeypot-SSID-Detection-using-Raspberry-Pi/README.md

 ## Purpose

 This project is intended for educational, academic, and security research use.
 It demonstrates practical concepts in wireless security, honeypot detection, alerting systems, and full-stack integration using embedded hardware.

-This project is open-source.
-Add a license file if required.